TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou/README.md

 ## Design
 The system has 3 types of actors:
- - Bank service provider, who issues and redeems IOUs for its customers, and exchanges IOUs of different currencies according to a exchange rate.
+ - Bank service provider, who issues and redeems IOUs for its customers, and exchanges IOUs of different currencies according to an exchange rate.
 The provider may be a bank, or a service unit within a bank, or a trusted service provider.
 For simplicity, this sample assumes that each provider uses only one currency, and the exchange rate is a fixed constant.
 We name 2 providers as `EURBank` and `USDBank`.
 The exchange rate is configured as 1 EUR = 1.1 USD.
- - User account, that is associated with a bank service provider, and holds a balance of fund used purchase IOUs from the associated bank service provider.
+ - User account, that is associated with a bank service provider, and holds a balance of fund used to purchase IOUs from the associated bank service provider.
 Each account is identified by a pair of crypto key and certificate.
 The account name is an alias that does not necessarily match the true identity of the account owner, and thus the transactions on the blockchain are pseudonymous.
  - Network operator, who operates peer nodes of the Hyperledger Fabric network, and creates crypto keys for bank administrator and user accounts.
 Multiple operators may be associated with different business entities.
 An operator may be part of the same bank as a bank service provider, or an independent blockchain infrastructure provider.

 Hyperledger Fabric network config:
  - The first network operator, Org1, runs 2 peer nodes for `EURBank`, and `CA` server used to generate 3 crypto key pairs for `EURBankAdmin`, `Alice` and `Bob`, respectively.
 The generated certificates contain attributes used for chaincode authorization.
  - The second network operator, Org2, runs 2 peer nodes for `USDBank`, and `CA` server used to generate 3 crypto key pairs for `USDBankAdmin`, `Carol` and `David`, respectively.
 The generated certificates also contain attributes used for chaincode authorization.
- - Private collections `EURBankTransactions` and `USDBankTransactions` are configured to store account balance updates for acounts of `EURBank` and `USDBank` respectively.
+ - Private collections `EURBankTransactions` and `USDBankTransactions` are configured to store balance updates for acounts of `EURBank` and `USDBank` respectively.
 Both operator orgs can access these 2 private collections.
  - Private collections `EURBankAccounts` and `USDBankAccounts` are configured to store current state of user accounts of `EURBank` and `USBBank` respectively.
 Each of these private collections is exclusively accessible by only its operator org.
  - CouchDB is configured to store the current state and full history of IOU's, and indexes are defined to support rich queries on IOU's.

  Data object definitions:

  | IOU               | Account          | Transaction     |
  | ----------------- | ---------------- | --------------- |
  | id:        string | name:     string | txID:    string |